TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 linus (<https://linus.iap.physik.tu-darmstadt.de/>).
 Then the VLA will process those requests manually, prepare the needed materials and assign someone that sets up the experiment.

-For the VLA some dependencies on certain HRZ services i.e. the Ticketing system, Mails, etc. have proven to be inconvenient at times and are, as of now, a bottleneck for a seamless working environment.
+For the VLA some dependencies on certain HRZ services i.e. the ticketing system, mails, etc. have proven to be inconvenient at times and are, as of now, a bottleneck for a seamless working environment.

 ### Current State